C+

 Fast, memory-safe CLI tools, compiled to a single static binary by the cpc compiler.

-Compile-time memory safety C & Objective-C interop Real-time guarantees Embedded & GPU Legible by design
+Compile-time memory safety C & Objective-C interop Real-time guarantees Embedded GPU & numerics Legible by design

 Fast